psyomn/wlog/README.md

     Which attachment to output? : 1
     Output where (abs dir) : /tmp/

+## Inside issues

-You can run these commands in this 'sub-shell': are `show`, `search`, `replace`, `delete`, and `concat`.
+You can run these commands in this 'sub-shell' of the issues: are `show`, `search`, `replace`, `delete`, and `concat`.

 `show` lists the latest work log entries.